What kind of paper is this?

 Objective Function: Maximize the variational lower bound $\mathcal{L}(\theta, \phi; x^{(i)})$:

-This mirrors the standard auto-encoder objective but with a variational regularizer.
+This mirrors the standard auto-encoder objective, adding a variational regularizer.

 What experiments were performed?